xapian/xapian-docsprint/glossary.rst

  Glass is the current "under development" database format as of Xapian 1.3.2.
- We try to keep it as stable as chert - the main difference is that incompatible changes may be made which will require you to reindex, even between stable point release.
+ We try to keep it as stable as chert - the main difference is that incompatible changes may be made which will require you to reindex, even between stable point releases.
 In release 1.4.0, glass will be declared stable and made the default backend, and chert will then be deprecated.

 **Index**